hjhart/iterm-preferences/README.md

 * Do not show per-pane title bar when in split pane mode
 * Uses a blinking vertical bar for a cursor
 * Use the same current directory when opening a new tab or window
+* Does not insert last newline on paste (to not accidentally execute commands)

 # Installation